mienaikoe/ziyu/Chapters/4-4-Chapter26.md

-First Bleed Entry: Over Heiko Center, Obscura + tova 4.3.7 Second Bleed Entry: Over Holragi-Spacerail, Obscura + tova 4.7.12 Final Approach: Lao 2-ka Off the Ulu coast of Ulukoma, Obscura + tova 4.11.6
+First Bleed Entry: Over Heiko Center, Obscura + tova 4.3.7 Second Bleed Entry: Over Holragi-Spacerail, Obscura + tova 4.7.12 Final Approach: Ulukoma - Ulu Lao 2-ka, Obscura + tova 4.11.6

 - Jesse

 (Godspeed, Liffa)
 ```

-_4.11.6.
-You are not forgotten, Liffa.
-I'm coming for you._
+"4.11.6.
+Ulukoma - Ulu Lao 2-ka" I said aloud as I wrote on my arm.
+"You are not forgotten, Liffa.
+I'm coming for you."

 I packed my things while Pomri wrote a note for Jesse, in the inevitable case that he woke up disoriented and confused.
 We didn't know if he'd understand language or writing when he woke, but it was worth a try.
 Even for a dead man.